Skip to code content (skip section selection)

 OBSTRUCTION.
 Includes, but is not limited to, any dam, wall, wharf, embankment, levee, dike, pile, abutment, protection, excavation, canalization, bridge, conduit, culvert, building, wire, fence, rock, gravel, refuse, fill, structure, vegetation, or other material in, along, across or projecting into any watercourse which may alter, impede, retard or change the direction and/or velocity of the flow of water; or due to its location, its propensity to snare or collect debris carried by the flow of water, or its likelihood of being carried downstream.

-ONE-HUNDRED YEAR FLOOD.
+ONE-PERCENT ANNUAL CHANCE FLOOD.
 The flood that has a 1% chance of being equaled or exceeded in any given year.
 Any flood zone that begins with the letter A is subject to the 1% annual chance flood.
-See “regulatory flood” as defined in this section.
+(See REGULATORY FLOOD)

 PHYSICAL MAP REVISION (PMR).
 An official republication of a community’s FEMA map to effect changes to base (1% annual chance) flood elevations, floodplain boundary delineations, regulatory floodways, and planimetric features.
 These changes typically occur as a result of structural works or improvements, annexations resulting in additional flood hazard areas, or correction to base flood elevations or SFHAs.